 If Alexa says she can’t find your iPhone or other devices, make sure your Bluetooth is on and able to connect.
 You may have to disconnect accessories like AirPods to get the connection working right.

-Step 4: When you are finished playing music, saying, “Alexa, disconnect from iPhone,” or whatever Apple device you may be using.
+Step 4: When you are finished playing music, say, “Alexa, disconnect from iPhone,” or whatever Apple device you may be using.
 Your Echo will again give a chime to let you know the process has completed.

 This is a great option if you are a subscriber to Apple Music and you listen to music frequently, or if constantly connecting and disconnecting by Bluetooth isn’t a great option for you.
 Alexa has a skill just for these occasions, but you need to set it up.

 Step 2: Make sure everything is updated.
 You may notice the Apple Music skill isn’t very highly rated.
 This is partly because a lot of people don’t know the difference between Apple Music and iTunes, but problems also occur because people don’t know the Alexa app may need a manual update.

 When you’ve downloaded the app, you’ll have to sign in to your Amazon account to access Alexa’s options.
-You’ll typically receive a notification if there’s a new version of the app available, but be sure to keep an eye out for it.
+You’ll typically receive a notification if there’s a new version of the app available, so be sure to keep an eye out for it.
 When you see an Alexa update, make sure you run it so you’ll get the optimal usage from your device.
-Devices like Echos will generally update automatically as long as you have them connected to the internet, so switch on your Echo and make sure it’s connected.
+Devices like an Echo will generally update automatically as long as you have them connected to the internet, so switch on your Echo and make sure it’s connected.
 Finally, make sure your Apple Music account is current and working correctly.